giorgiberia/issue_rater/README.md

 # Issues Voting App

-This is a Django-based web application for tracking issues and allowing users to vote on them.
+This is a Django-based web application for rating issues and allowing users to vote on them.
 The app provides functionality for creating new issues and voting on existing issues with upvotes and downvotes.

 ## Table of Contents